CEHS Hall of Fame: 2009 Inductees

 Dr. Hall is a leading independent expert in e-learning.
 His company helps organizations make decisions about technology through reports, advising and presentations.
 With more than 25 years as a training professional, Dr. Hall is the author of the Web-Based Training Cookbook and is a featured speaker at conferences around the world, including Berlin, Singapore, Australia, and Saudi Arabia.

 He also served on the faculty of San Francisco State University’s Multimedia Studies

 Program.
 Dr. Hall publishes about 25 reports a year on e-learning and is a columnist

-he has been interviewed by Fortune, The New York Times, the Wall Street Journal,
+has been interviewed by Fortune, The New York Times, the Wall Street Journal, and

 Dr. Hall has advised groups including Microsoft, IBM, Cisco, Motorola, Goldman Sachs, Westinghouse, and the U.S. Army, among others.
 In addition, Dr. Hall chairs the annual Excellence in Learning Awards, now in its tenth year and the first recognition program dedicated to the e-learning industry.